-William Penhallow Henderson has been called a polymath, a contemporary Renaissance man.
+William Penhallow HENDERSON (born June 4, 1877, Medford, Massachusetts–died October 15, 1943, Tesuque, New Mexico) has been called a polymath, a contemporary Renaissance man.
 Henderson became an architect in the new Old Santa Fe style and creator of unique new furniture that combined an Arts and Crafts sensibility with New Mexican design elements.

 Henderson spent twelve years in Chicago, and was a successful instructor at the Chicago Academy of Fine Arts.
 His portraits were sought after and a 1909 journalist reported that Henderson was "voted by Lake Forest society as the greatest portrait painter in Illinois."
 Reviews of his one-man and group exhibitions of paintings and pastels in Chicago, Boston and New York were with few exceptions positive, praising him as a "man of instinctive refinement and virile personality."
 Henderson was also active as a theatrical set designer and muralist, completing works in Ilinois and France.